Quality matters when hiring for a big project. Call a Best Pick now!

 - Anticipated amount of paint and primer

 Go for in-home estimates rather than estimates given out over the phone.
-An in-home estimate allows the estimator to capture more detail about the project and predict any areas that may require extra work, and thus, extra costs.
+An in-home estimate allows the estimator to capture more detail about the project.
+It also helps the estimator predict any areas that may require extra work, and thus, extra costs.

 2. What are your credentials?

 Ask for the company’s insurance information.
-A contractor with general liability insurance is a must so you aren’t held responsible for accidents on your property.
+A contractor with general liability insurance is a must.
+This ensures that you won’t be held responsible for accidents on your property.
 Some states require workers’ compensation insurance, too.

-You can also ask to see the company’s business license, since some jurisdictions require home improvement companies to be licensed or registered as a contractor to perform this work in people’s homes.
+You can also ask to see the company’s business license.
+Some areas require home improvement companies to be licensed or registered as a contractor.

 Ask about certifications and training the company and its employees have.
-Many painting companies hold memberships with the Painting and Decorating Contractors of America, which provides continuing education programs for its members.
-If you have an older home, built before 1978, look for a painting contractor that is EPA Lead-Safe Certified.
+Many painting companies are members of the Painting and Decorating Contractors of America (PDCA).
+The PDCA provides continuing education programs for its members.
+If your house was built before 1978, you could have lead paint.
+Look for a painting contractor that is EPA Lead-Safe Certified.

 3. Who will be on my crew?

 If your project will take more than one day, ask if you’ll have the same people in your home for the whole job.
 Also ask who your main point of contact would be for the project.
 Would it be the office line, or an on-site project supervisor?
-Ask if the company uses subcontractors, and if so, whether a representative from the company will be on the job along with the subcontractors.
+Ask if the company uses subcontractors.
+If they do, ask whether a representative from the company will be on the job along with the subcontractors.

 4. Can I see a list of references?